s0/teaching-resources-java-text-adventure/instructions/instructions.md

         @Override
         public void sendTextToUser(String message) {
             // TODO Auto-generated method stub

         }

     }

-Eclipse has now done its best to create code that fulfill the requirements of the `UserInterface` interface.
+Eclipse has now done its best to create code that fulfills the requirements of the `UserInterface` interface.
 These **methods** that it has created, as it currently stands, do not do much.
 Lets change this.